Rik002/ALP_Anarchy_CAST/README.md

 # ALP_Anarchy_CAST
 Simulation and analysis for the reinterpretation of CAST results.
-(Independent codebase based on ALP Anarchy by FrancescaChadha-Day et al)
+(Independent codebase based on ALP Anarchy by FrancescaChadha-Day et al).
+This is still under development.
+Pipeline may work fully but results may not be represented satisfactorily.

 # ALP Anarchy CAST Simulation Pipeline